Takenoko3333/png2jpg-ai-image-metadata/README.md

 - The metadata (PNG Info) of the original image is stored in the Exif of the JPEG image.
 - You can additionally output a dummy png (a few kB) for input into NovelAI (and Automatic1111).
 If you convert to JPEG, you won't be able to input it into NovelAI (and Automatic1111), but outputting a dummy png can address this issue.
 The default setting is on (changeable).

-## 3. About Converting CompyUI Generated Images
+## 3. About Converting ComfyUI Generated Images

 - The metadata (PNG Info) of the original image is stored in the Exif of the JPEG image.
 - You can additionally output a json file for Workflow input.
 If you convert to JPEG, you won't be able to input it into ComfyUI, but outputting a json file can address this issue.
 The default setting is on (changeable).